zachblume/craniometrix-wearable-project-demo/README.md

 #### Server capacity:

--   Apple watches connect to a RabbitMQ instance behind a network load balancer for replication - with 10,000 connected devices posting 1kb once per second each, we’ll need BLANK servers
+-   Apple watches connect to a RabbitMQ instance behind a network load balancer for replication - with 10,000 connected devices posting 1kb once per second each, we only theoretically need 1 server because each RabbitMQ server on a mid sized VM can handle about >40k messages/s.
+We'll configure at least two though, for instant failover protection behind the network load balancer.
+We'll configure the apple watch app itself to exponentially backoff retries if it can't connect to the RabbitMQ instance, preventing us from DDOSing our own server if the server blocks publisher connections based on the `vm_memory_high_watermark`.
--   We have enabling queueing on the MQTT instance
+-   We have enabling queueing on the RabitMQ instance (uses native MQTT but implements AMQP internally within a node for queueing)
 -   There’s another network load balancer for incoming subscription connections to the broker
 -   The (replicated) subscriber application takes messages and posts them using INSERT through pgbouncer to a timescaledb/postgres isntacne.
-For the same capacity, we’ll need BLANK number of replicated instances of this flow
+For the same capacity, we’ll only need 1 number of instances, but we'll have 2 for instant failover.
 -   At 10k clients, we can batch 25 rows together in memory and only do 400 transactions/second.
 We’re still doing 10k INSERTs/second but a single TimescaleDB node can handle 50-100k INSERTs/second.
 Multi-node can scale to millions per second giving additional runway if we split out rows at some point as a transformation.

 ### System design for raw data ingestion: